JS1936/PubgAPI-Java/README.md

 13. Remove file - DoRequest.java (was empty) | 18 Nov 2022 |
 14. Can now access/search/store HTTPS found within JSON file | 15 Dec 2022 |
 15. Add new section to README.md - "User's Guide" | 16 Dec 2022 |
+16. Add "What file(s) should I modify?" link and "What does it mean when a file is “ugly”, “pretty”, or becomes “prettified”?" link to User's Guide | 16 Dec 2022 |

 ### Top 3 Upcoming Updates ###